After our morning at the Notre Dame towers and the Pantheon, we hit the streets of Paris again. I love wandering through them with David!

 It was an absolutely gorgeous day so I couldn't be that upset!
 My view from the bench.

 After resting, we decided to wander the gardens.
-The Garden is around 56 acres and is known for its lawns, tree-lined promenades, flowerbeds, and model sailboats on its circular basin.
-David and I strolled hand in hand and took it all in.
+The Garden is around 56 acres and is known for its lawns, tree-lined promenades, flowerbeds,

 The garden contains just over a hundred statues, monuments, and fountains, scattered throughout the grounds.
 Surrounding the central green space are twenty figures of French queen and illustrious women standing on pedestals.